-Mr. Zang Wei ("Mr. Zang"), aged 43, is the non-executive director of the Company.
-He graduated from Nanjing University and obtained the Legal Professional Qualification Certificate issued by Ministry of Justice of the People's Republic of China.
-Mr. Zang is currently the deputy general manager of the legal department of Zhong Fa Group, a company controlled by Mr. Dai Hao, Ms. Jin Yu and Mr. Dai Di who are the substantial shareholders of the Company; and the corporate governance officer of the board office of Zhong Fa Group.
-Mr. Zang had worked at Ecotime Real Estate (Group) Company Limited (永泰房地產(集團)有限公司), a subsidiary of Zhong Fa Group and had held the positions of legal supervisor for Lianyuangang Project (連雲港項目), legal manager, assistant manager and assistant to general manager of the legal department under cost management division.
+Mr. Zang Wei ("Mr. Zang"), aged 44, is the non-executive director of the Company.
+He graduated from Nanjing University and obtained the Legal Professional Qualification Certificate issued by Ministry of Justice of the PRC.
+Mr. Zang is currently the deputy general manager of the legal department of Zhong Fa Group, a company controlled by Mr. Dai Hao, Ms. Jin Yu and Mr. Dai Di who are the substantial Shareholders; and the corporate governance officer of the board office of Zhong Fa Group.
+Mr. Zang had worked at Ecotime Real Estate (Group) Company Limited\ (永泰房地產(集團)有限公司), a subsidiary of Zhong Fa Group and had held the positions of legal supervisor for Lianyuangang Project\ (連雲港項目), legal manager, assistant manager, manager and assistant to general manager of the legal department under cost management division.
 Mr. Zang has more than 18 years of experience in legal practices.